Wholesale Marine Boat Docking and Mooring Supplies

 Keep your existing dock well maintained by replacing old and worn dock hardware.
 You’ll find a wide selection of dock cleats in a wide range of styles and materials.
 In addition to hardware, Wholesale Marine stocks high-strength dock line from industry-leading brands such as Sea Dog Marine.

 Docking and Mooring Components for Every Boat

-A dock system is one of the easiest methods to gain access to the water, especially when it is used to crossover protected shoreline.
-By using a combination of structures such as a pier, ramps, and float, there is less impact on the environment.
-At Wholesale Marine we offer all your dock system parts and supplies to get you from your door step to the water safely.
+A dock system is one of the easiest methods to gain water access, especially when it is used to cross over protected shoreline.
+Combining structures such as a pier, ramps, and float, there is less impact on the environment, too.
+At Wholesale Marine we offer all your dock system parts and supplies to get you from your doorstep to the water and back again safely.

-Mooring anchors are a convenient and cost effective way for boat owners to secure their boats for the summer months.
-A mooring system can even provide a simple and peaceful alternative to storing the boat in a slip.
-However, moorings are often overlooked as boaters purchase progressively larger boats.
+During the summer months, mooring anchors are a convenient and cost effective way for boat owners to secure their craft.
+A mooring system will also provide a simple alternative to storing the boat in a slip.
+However, moorings are an often overlooked upgrade as boaters purchase progressively larger boats.
 Anchors, hardware and lines need to be properly sized for the weight and length of the boat.
-Making sure the anchor is correctly sized and in good condition, is a critical component to protecting your investment; your boat.
-For existing moorings, a thorough inspection should be done annually, including visually inspecting the chain system and connecting hardware.
+Making sure the anchor is correctly sized and in good condition, is a critical component to protect your investment; your boat.
+For existing moorings, a thorough inspection should be done annually, and include a hands-on review of the chain system and connecting hardware.

 As fellow boating enthusiasts, we hope this information has been helpful.
 If you have additional questions or would like our advice, please call us at 1-877-388-262, Monday through Friday from 9:00 AM to 6:00 PM EST. We look forward to hearing from you!